 The foregoing descriptions summarize the material aspects and practices of our board of directors.
-For additional details, we also refer you to the full text of the Companies Law, as well as of our articles of association, which are exhibits to this registration statement of which this prospectus forms a part, and are incorporated herein by reference.
+For additional details, we also refer you to the full text of the Companies Law, as well as of our articles of association, which is an exhibit to this annual report on Form 20-F, and is incorporated herein by reference.